John Hancock: Legacy

 Despite his grand funeral, Hancock faded from popular memory after his death.
 According to historian Alfred F. Young, "Boston celebrated only one hero in the half-century after the Revolution: George Washington."
 As early as 1809, John Adams lamented that Hancock and Samuel Adams were "almost buried in oblivion".
 In Boston, little effort was made to preserve Hancock's historical legacy.
 His house on Beacon Hill was torn down in 1863 after both the city of Boston and the Massachusetts legislature decided against maintaining it.
 According to Young, the conservative "new elite" of Massachusetts "was not comfortable with a rich man who pledged his fortune to the cause of revolution".
 In 1876, with the centennial of American independence renewing popular interest in the Revolution, plaques honoring Hancock were put up in Boston.
 In 1896, a memorial column was erected over Hancock's essentially unmarked grave in the Granary Burying Ground.

 No full-length biography of Hancock appeared until the 20th century.
 A challenge facing Hancock biographers is that, compared to prominent Founding Fathers like Thomas Jefferson and John Adams, Hancock left relatively few personal writings for historians to use in interpreting his life.
-As a result, most depictions of Hancock have relied on the voluminous writings of his political opponents, who were often scathingly critical of him.
+As a result, most depictions of him have relied on the voluminous writings of his political opponents, who were often scathingly critical of him.
 According to historian Charles Akers, "The chief victim of Massachusetts historiography has been John Hancock, the most gifted and popular politician in the Bay State's long history.
 He suffered the misfortune of being known to later generations almost entirely through the judgments of his detractors, Tory and Whig."